Tritium-Launcher/Tritium-Launcher/README.md

 # Tritium Launcher
 ### A Minecraft Launcher IDE for Modpack Developers

-This is a work-in-progress Launcher with features specially designed for Modpack Developers, such as:
+This is an ***in-development*** Launcher with features specially designed for Modpack Developers, such as:
 * A useable Code Editor
 * Modpack version uploads to sites such as Curseforge or Modrinth
 * Easy Mod config file modification and management